Qoddi automatically builds your Java app from your code.

 Reach your app from another app

 Inside your app stack, you can reach any other Qoddi app member of this stack on any port.
 Qoddi automatically routes the traffic internally and opens the appropriate port.
-By opposition, your app is only reachable on ports 80/443 from outside of Qoddi.
+By opposition, your app is only reachable on ports 80/443 outside Qoddi.

 To reach your app internally, retrieve the internal name from your app settings page :